US FDA Authorizes First Fully Interoperable Continuous Glucose Monitoring System

 Attribution/Source(s):

-This quality-reviewed publication titled "US FDA Authorizes First Fully Interoperable Continuous Glucose Monitoring System" was chosen for publishing by Disabled World's editors due to its relevance to our readers in the disability community.
-While the content may have been edited for style, clarity, or brevity, it was originally authored by U.S. Food and Drug Administration and published 2018/03/29.
-For further details or clarifications, you can contact U.S. Food and Drug Administration directly at fda.gov.
-Please note that Disabled World does not provide any warranties or endorsements related to this article.
+This quality-reviewed publication was selected for publishing by the editors of Disabled World due to its significant relevance to the disability community.
+Originally authored by U.S. Food and Drug Administration, and published on 2018/03/29, the content may have been edited for style, clarity, or brevity.
+For further details or clarifications, U.S. Food and Drug Administration can be contacted at fda.gov.
+NOTE: Disabled World does not provide any warranties or endorsements related to this article.

 Page Information, Citing and Disclaimer